Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">
 <p/>

-If you're coming in this chapter the first time, you do have some time to get to the Witches' Shop to buy the Soul Robber upgrade (even some Blue Souls), as long as you do the tombstones in the initial area and, of course, you have enough Souls to buy it.

 One thing to keep in mind for a better time: when you reach the other part of the graveyard, don't go near the tomb on top of the hill, the one right beside the spiral.
 Go instead for the one near the building full of spiderwebs and close it.
 Then go back to the one on top of the hill, defeat the enemies there and close that one.
-That'll make the enemies that were supposed to be there not appear.
+That'll make the enemies that were supposed to be there not appear, and you'll be free to use the spiral near there to get to the other tombstone.

 **Combo**\
 You'll encounter Skeleton Trolls in this chapter.
 These can be difficult to make combos out if you don't know how.\
 They always roar before taking action, or right after getting taunted.
 You can stun lock them with taunts right when they finish to roar to make them unable to attack you.
 After a taunt, follow it up with about 2 hits (that are also powered up due to a successfull taunt), and when its about to finish roaring hit the taunt.

 If you can't deal with the troll, there are also Skeletons that'll appear in the tombstone to the right of where you start the chapter in to get combos.

 **Damage**\
-You are vulnerable when trying to close the tombstones, so be quick in closing them.
+You are vulnerable when trying to close the tombstones, so be quick in closing them or wait for the enemies to not be around you.

-In the second part of the graveyard you should see statues that blow fire.
-Just make sure to wait them out before proceeding.
+In the **Old Graveyard** there are statues that spit fire.
+Wait for them to throw fire and move on.

-The suggestion made in for the time rank can also be applied here to not deal with trolls and skeletons that throw bones.
+The suggestion made in for the time rank can also be applied here to not deal with Trolls and Heat Skeletons.

 **!-Count**\
-Anywhere can work.
-Besides the Troll Skeleton, of course, as it requires a different timing to taunt it constantly compared to the normal Skeletons.
+Anywhere can work, really.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248680.png">